 You’ll find a bunch of toilets close to the car park which we highly recommend making use of since there is nowhere else that you can pop to the loo on this walk.

-As always, we’d recommend downloading the map ahead of time, just in case you lose signal (which is highly likely in the Peaks).
+As always, I’d recommend downloading the map ahead of time, just in case you lose signal (which is highly likely in the Peaks).

 This will ensure you’ll have something to fall back on should you get lost on this walk.
 Although, you won’t be alone once you reach Bamford Edge as it is quite a popular spot these days.

-Much like the above reason for downloading the map, we’d also recommend downloading anything that you might want to listen to on your walk ahead of time.
+Much like the above reason for downloading the map, I’d also recommend downloading anything that you might want to listen to on your walk ahead of time.

 Whilst there will be plenty of people travelling along this route, it’s always a good idea to let someone know which trail you’re heading out on, just in case anything goes a little pear-shaped.